feraraujofilho/prod-staging-sync-app/README.md

 - **Cause**: App doesn't have the required `read_markets` or `write_markets` scope
 - **Solution**: Reinstall the app to get the new scopes, or ensure the app has the correct permissions

+### "The alternate languages aren't enabled on the store" / "Default locale isn't published"

+- **Cause**: Web presence sync requires locales (languages) to be enabled and published on the staging store
+- **Solution**: These are automatically skipped as expected behavior.
+To support these locales, enable them in staging store: Settings > Languages
+- **Note**: This is normal when production and staging have different language configurations

+### "The following condition IDs were not found"

+- **Cause**: Market conditions reference specific location/company IDs that don't exist in staging
+- **Solution**: Location and company location conditions are automatically skipped during sync as they are environment-specific.
+Only region (country) conditions are synced.

 ### "Handle can't be changed in a default list"